deadlyvipers/dojo_rules/introduction.md

-Hi Sensi, this is Glenn
+Hi Sensi, this is Glenn.

+My favourite Code School path is along the Yellow Brick road to Mongo's house.